Medically reviewed by Kristin Hall, FNP

 On the whole, tretinoin is designed as a long-term acne treatment and prevention medication, meaning you’ll likely need to use the medication for several months at minimum.
 As a topical cream, tretinoin is an easy, convenient medication to take over the long term.

-If you’re considering using tretinoin, the best approach is to follow your doctor’s instructions and work with them to assess your progress.
+If you’re considering using tretinoin, the best approach is to follow your healthcare provider’s instructions and work with them to assess your progress.
 Over the course of three, six, 12 or 24 months, you can keep track of your results from tretinoin and assess whether the treatment is worth continuing.

-As your skin improves, your doctor might also recommend adjusting your tretinoin dosage over time to provide continual benefits -- an approach that’s been successfully used in some studies of tretinoin as an acne prevention medication.
+As your skin improves, your healthcare provider might also recommend adjusting your tretinoin dosage over time to provide continual benefits.

 Interested in using tretinoin to treat and prevent acne?
 From minor outbreaks to severe, painful cystic acne, tretinoin is highly effective at removing facial acne and preventing it from returning.